adorad/adorad/docs/docs.md

 * Module names should be short, under 10 characters.
 * Module names must use `snake_case`.
 * Circular imports are not allowed.
-* You can have as many .v files in a module as you want.
+* You can have as many .ad files in a module as you want.
 * You can create modules anywhere.
 * All modules are compiled statically into a single executable.